Ticket to Paradise (2022 film)

 Ticket to Paradise is a 2022 romantic comedy film starring George Clooney and Julia Roberts as a divorced couple who team up to sabotage the impending wedding of their daughter in Bali.
 The film is directed by Ol Parker and written by Parker and Daniel Pipski, while Kaitlyn Dever, Billie Lourd, Maxime Bouttier, and Lucas Bravo also star.

+Long divorced acrimonious couple David and Georgia Cotton travel to Bali as a team to prevent their newly-graduated from law school daughter Lily from marrying, which they see as the same mistake they made 25 years ago.

 Ticket to Paradise had its world premiere in Spain on September 8, 2022, and was released in the United Kingdom on September 20 and in the United States on October 21, by Universal Pictures and Working Title Films.
 It grossed $168 million worldwide and received mixed reviews from critics.

 Plot

 David and Georgia Cotton are a divorced couple who hate each other and regret their marriage, which ended 20 years earlier.
 Their daughter Lily graduates from college, and goes on vacation to Bali with her friend and fellow graduate Wren.

 While snorkeling off the coast, the pair's tour boat leaves them behind, and they are rescued by a young Balinese seaweed farmer Gede.
-That night, Lily and Gede hit it off.
+That night, Lily and he hit it off.

 A month later, Lily emails David and Georgia to let them know that she and Gede are getting married and are staying in Bali permanently, giving up her legal career before it begins.
-David and Georgia form a truce to try and convince Lily that she is rushing into things and making the same mistake they did.
+Her parents form a truce to try and convince her she is rushing into things and making the same mistake they did.
 Their pilot on the flight to Bali turns out to be Paul, Georgia's boyfriend, who arranged to work this flight, and plans to return to Bali a few days later.

 David and Georgia publicly give their verbal blessing to Lily and Gede, but secretly plan a "Trojan horse" strategy to sabotage the wedding from within.
-Their scheme includes stealing the couple's wedding rings, which the couple quickly replace.
+Their scheme includes stealing the couple's blessed wedding rings, which the couple quickly replace.
 Gede immediately suspects David and Georgia, but hides his suspicions from Lily.

 While carrying out this plan, David and Georgia begin to mend fences with each other.
 They also get to know Gede and his large extended family and see that he really cares for Lily.
 Paul shows up and surprises Georgia with a series of marriage proposals, the first of which is interrupted by a snake bite at the temple of Tanah Lot, and the second is prevented by an accidental head-butt.